Rajan316/healthcare-analytics/README.md

 Exams and questions expanded over time.<br />

 # Good health case Study
-We build a machine learning model using the Pima Indians Diabets dataset in order to predict whether a person has diabetes or not.
+We build a machine learning model using the Pima Indians Diabets dataset in order to predict whether a person has diabetes or not.<br />
+This dataset is originally from the National Institute of Diabetes and Digestive and Kidney Diseases.
+The objective of the dataset is to diagnostically predict whether or not a patient has diabetes, based on certain diagnostic measurements included in the dataset.
+Several constraints were placed on the selection of these instances from a larger database.
+In particular, all patients here are females at least 21 years old of Pima Indian heritage.<br />

+## Dataset description
+The datasets consists of several medical predictor variables and one target variable, Outcome.
+Predictor variables includes the number of pregnancies the patient has had, their BMI, insulin level, age, and so on.<br />

 # Hepatitis case Study
 We build a machine learning model to understand survival statistics of those who contract hepatitis.